Hydrosalpinx: What It Is, How It’s Diagnosed, and Its Impact on Fertility

-What Is Hydrosalpinx and How Does It Affect Fertility?
+What Is Hydrosalpinx and How Does It Develop?

 Hydrosalpinx refers to a condition where one or both fallopian tubes become blocked and filled with fluid.
 This usually happens when the end of the tube near the ovary is sealed shut.
 As a result, fluid builds up inside the tube, causing it to swell.